gobstones-web/gs-panels/README.md

 listen on `GS_PANELS_CHANGE` to detect changes in panels tree

-Children can implement 'panelHeight' property or listen on 'GS_HAS_BEEN_RESIZED' in order to detect resize.
+Children can implement 'panelHeight' property in order to detect resize.

 ## using